 “Simplicity is the key to success.”

-I provide virtual financial coaching and I’m an absolute believer that anyone can achieve financial independence.
-I send out a blog post once a week on Monday mornings on a wide range of personal finance topics.
-I’m a speaker if you ever want an educational financial presentation.
-I’m married to my beautiful wife and we have one little boy.
+I’m married to my beautiful wife McKenzie, and we have one little boy with a girl on the way.
 My wife owns Cozy Cottontail, an e-commerce store selling custom blankets and baby accessories.
-This allows her to work from home, do what she loves and take care of our son.
+Working from home allows her to do what she loves, and take care of our son.

-I hope you will join me on the path of taking control of your money and reaching financial independence.
-You can get started by signing up for the Free 7-Day Transform Your Finances email course or schedule a free coaching session, like our Facebook page and/or follow us on Twitter and Instagram.
-I look forward to being your financial coach!
+I hope you’ll join me on the path to financial independence.
+Get started by signing up for the Free 7-Day Transform Your Finances email course, follow us Facebook, Twitter, and Instagram.

 Ready to Make a Change?

 The step-by-step to getting started with the Jars Money Management System.
-By the end of this free 7 day course you will have all the tools and resources you need to transform your finances!
+By the end of this free 7-day course, you’ll have all the tools and resources you need to transform your finances!